NINAnor/sscd/docs/sscd_evaluate.md

 #### 3. Run evaluation (in jupyter session)

-- Open an Anaconda prompt and GO to the SSCD directory
+- Open an Anaconda prompt and navigate to the SSCD directory

 - Activate the SSCD environment: